 The Dentrate Gyrus is part of our brain’s Hippocampus, a region involved in memory formation and neurogenesis (birth of new neurons).

-Aerobic exercise also stimulates the production of Brain Derived Neurotrophic Factor (BDFN).
+Aerobic exercise also stimulates the production of the Brain-Derived Neurotrophic Factor (BDFN).

-BDFN is miracle grow for the neurons inside our brain.
+BDFN is a miracle grow for the neurons inside our brain.

 Aerobic exercise is, in many respects, like candy for the brain.